ralphcajipe/BookstoreSystem/README.md

 >>> git push origin home-php
 ```

-Go to the GitHub repository link
+Go to the GitHub repository on your web browser
 ```
 Click "Compare & Pull Request" to open a pull request.
 Leave comments for good practice.
 ```